Rattpak/COD2Q3/README.md

  - Works with [Qodot](https://qodotplugin.github.io/)

 ## Usage
-To use the program, run the exe and copy/drag your .map file onto it.
+To use the program, compile and run the code and copy/drag your .map file onto it.
 The output will be in the same directory as input file and will append _q3 at the end of the file name